 Organizations and agencies outside of Montgomery College award these funds using their own eligibility requirements to receive and renew these awards.
 We do not credit private and state scholarships to student accounts until we receive the funds from the state agency or sponsor issuing the awards.
-This includes Maryland State Scholarships and Grants at www.mhec.maryland.gov as well as the District of Columbia Tuition Assistance Grant at https://dconeapp.dc.gov/user/login.
+This includes Maryland State Scholarships and Grants on MHEC website, as well as the District of Columbia Tuition Assistance Grant (DCTAG) webpage.

-Herb Block Scholarship
+Herb Block Foundation Scholarship

 Herb Block Foundation Scholarship was established in 2005 to provide financial assistance to high school graduates, community college students, and adult learners who wish to continue their studies at Washington, D.C. area community colleges.
 Deadlines are June 1 for the fall semester and November 10 for the spring semester.
-For additional information on private/outside scholarships, please visit our webpage at https://www.montgomerycollege.edu/paying-for-college/financial-aid/types-of-financial-aid/outside-scholarships.html.
+For additional information on private/outside scholarships, please visit our webpage.